StuartMacKay/checklisting/docs/spiders/worldbirds.rst

 The following setting also control the behaviour of the crawler:

-    WORLDBIRDS_DOWNLOAD_DIR: the directory where the downloaded checklists will by written in JSON format.
+    CHECKLISTING_DOWNLOAD_DIR: the directory where the downloaded checklists will by written in JSON format.
 The value defined in the settings uses the temporary used by python but it can be set to any path.
 Filenames use the name of the source and the checklist identifier so running the crawler multiple times will overwrite any existing files but will not destroy any